kimbjerge/MCC24-trap/README.md

 # MCC24-trap #
 This project contains Python code for processing time-lapse and motion images from the AMI traps (detection, classification and tracking)
-The repository contains Python code for steps 1-4.
+The repository contains Python code for steps 1-4 in figure below.
 (The three datasets are not included only the trained models and weights)

 The work and results are described in the paper: "Towards edge processing of images from insect camera traps" https://www.biorxiv.org/content/10.1101/2024.07.01.601488v1